 Consumers began to take full advantage of these technologies—contactless cards only accounted for 19% of cards in force in 2019—in 2020 as the Covid-19 pandemic spurred greater contactless payment use.
-It’s estimated 52% of cards will have contactless capability by 2021.
+It’s estimated 52% of cards will have the contactless capability by 2021.
 Consumers also adapted by turning to e-commerce for more of their purchases, such as groceries and other household items.
-Many began making purchases online to pick up in stores or at curbside.
+Many began making purchases online to pick up in stores or at the curbside.

 “Contactless/touchless payments are accelerating new acceptance capabilities in the U.S., but in many markets around the globe, contactless was already a prevalent, if not dominant payment capability,” said senior analyst Thad Peterson.
 “Touchless commerce will be an increasingly large component of payment acceptance going forward.”

 But the future of payments will have to do with more than contactless payments or form factors.
 “Organizations designing ‘future-proof’ payment-acceptance capabilities should assume that digital and contactless payments will be the dominant payment alternatives in 2030,” Peterson says in the report.

 “Contact chip and mag stripe will remain on some older point-of-sale terminals, but few transactions will be conducted that way.
 The vision for a robust and secure payment capability in 2030 will be a secure digital payment platform coupled with a digital wallet or a contactless card that can enable payments wherever they need to be made.
 The distinction between physical and virtual transactions will disappear.”